jennynicoleaustin/Data-Structures-Algos/udemy-interview-prep/DataStructuresAlgos/S2: Big O Notes.md

 - O(n) is shows linear growth on a graph - n runs n # of times
 - O (n^2)
   - more complex and growth is exponential the code executes n * #ofNested loops.

+Big O: Wrap up
+- Video 14
+  - compare the size of n to the types of Big O